Santiago Morales (soccer)

-Santiago Morales (born February 9, 2007) is a professional soccer player who plays as a midfielder for Inter Miami II.
+Santiago Morales (born February 9, 2007) is a professional soccer player who plays as a midfielder for Inter Miami.
 Born in Spain, he is a United States youth international.

 Early life

 Morales was born on February 9, 2007 in Santa Cruz de Tenerife, Spain.
 The son of Argentine footballer Javier Morales, he has a younger brother.
 Growing up, he regarded Spain international Andrés Iniesta and Argentina international Lionel Messi as his football idols.

 Club career

 As a youth player, Morales joined the youth academy of American side FC Dallas.
 Subsequently, he joined the youth academy of American side Inter Miami, helping the club's under-15 team win the 2022 MLS Next Cup before being promoted to the reserve team in 2023.
 On 12 June 2023, he debuted for them during a 1-1 home loss on penalties to Toronto FC II in the league.

+International career

+Morales is eligible to represent Argentina, Spain, and the United States.
+He was named to the United States under-20 squad for the 2026 CONCACAF U-20 Championship.